sensorario/go-book/Testing/testing.md

 ## Table driven testing

 In Go Programming Language is very common to write test _table-driven_.
-In other languages and/or test framework like `phpunit` exists data providers.
+In other languages and/or test frameworks, like `phpunit` for php, exists data providers.
 Instead of write more tests with different input/output, a table reuse same test with different sources.
 In this trivial example, we dont need to write two tests: we should write one single test, and iterate on it using a table.
 Add new line to the table as needed is straightforward.

 ```go
 func TestTableDriven(t *testing.T) {